jonnypuma/repository.skippyrepo/addons/service.skippy/README.md

 Discreet, cross-platform, and customizable.

-Supported Video Formats: Works for MKV files.
+Supported Video Formats: Works for MKV and AVI containers.

-Known Limitations: MP4 files are currently not supported when the video is played from an NFS share due to a technical limitation in how the add-on attempts to read sidecar files for MP4s over a network protocol.
+Known Limitations: Video files in MP4 containers are currently not working, seems to be a Kodi issue and not addon issue.

 ---